KennethHoff/SourceGenerators/src/Generators/PocoSchemaGenerator/Oxx.Backend.Generators.PocoSchema.Zod/README.md

         * Telling you if you're using a type that is not supported by the schema generator.
             * If the intention is to not export the type, then you should use the `[PocoPropertyIgnore]` attribute on the property.
             * This might not be possible to do however.
-* Add more schema generators.
-    * TypeScript
-        * For when you don't want to use Zod - which will be the recommended schema generator, as it has runtime validation.
-    * OpenAPI
-        * For when all you want is a schema for your API.
-        * (Probably won't do this: There are already plenty of packages that do this, and I don't think it's worth it to create another one.)